droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/crypto/ctaes/README.md - README explaining the CTAES library, some benchmarks, compilation instructions, and formal code review results. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7689).

 ./src/crypto/ctaes/test.c - Test suites from FIPS 197 (AES) and SP 800-38A (AES-CBC). [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7689).

+**./src/interfaces** - Code used to define boundaries between major components of Core (i.e., node, wallet, and GUI).
+Not necessarily stable or meant to be used by outside code. *[Added in 0.17](https://github.com/bitcoin/bitcoin/pull/10244) and [renamed in 0.17](https://github.com/bitcoin/bitcoin/pull/12906)*.

+./src/interfaces/handler.cpp - Used by the GUi for "handleEvent" methods on interfaces in order to manage their lifetimes. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

+./src/interfaces/handler.h - See the CPP file. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

+./src/interfaces/node.cpp - Used by the GUI to start and stop Core nodes. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

+./src/interfaces/node.h - See the CPP file. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

+./src/interfaces/README.md - Explains the defined interfaces. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

+./src/interfaces/wallet.cpp - Used by the GUI to access wallets. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

+./src/interfaces/wallet.h - See the CPP file. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10244).

 **./src/leveldb** - [*LevelDB*](http://leveldb.org/) code maintained by Core. *Will not list individual files (too many)*.